Providence-Design/xai-phishing-ghana-hei/README.md

 ## Overview

-This study engineers GH-XGBoost — a Ghana-contextualised phishing detection model — by fabricating 15 Context-Aware Ghanaian Phishing Indicators (CGPI) and integrating them into a baseline XGBoost classifier.
+This study engineers GH-XGBoost — a Ghana-contextualised phishing detection model — by constructing 15 Context-Aware Ghanaian Phishing Indicators (CGPI) and integrating them into a baseline XGBoost classifier.
 The model is trained on the Hannousse and Yahiouche (2021) Web Phishing Detection Dataset and validated on 200 real phishing URLs